 Can’t Build Two Troops at the Same Time

-The entire interface for brewing troops and spells or creating an army changed a few years ago, and if you recently re-installed Clash for Town Hall 12 you’ll be confused.
+The entire interface for brewing troops and spells or creating an army changed a few years ago, and if you recently re-installed Clash for TH13 you’ll be confused.
 Troops brew automatically in the Builder Base, too.
 Now we can hit “retrain” to use the same army as previous battles, instead of tapping 20 times to make troops like before.
 There’s also pre-sets to make specific attack styles and compositions for any situation.
 Just go into any Barracks and look around.
 It’s confusing at first, but you’ll love the convenience.

 Game Crashes & Clouds